odoo/documentation/iot/devices/printer.rst

    :align: center

 As for the bill, it is only available in restaurant mode.
-In your restaurant settings, activate bills and a *Bill* button will appear in the left panel.
-Click on it and it will print the bill.
+In your restaurant settings, activate *Print Bills* and a *Bill* button will appear in the left panel of the *PoS*.

 .. image:: media/printer_10.png
    :align: center